 Power grid main characteristics

-United power system of Russia (UPS of Russia) is formed of 69 regional power systems comprising 7 interconnected power systems (IPS): East, Siberia, Ural, Middle Volga, South, Center and North-West.
-All power systems are interconnected by high voltage tie-lines 110-750 kV and operate synchronously.
-Electric power modes control of 7 interconnections and power systems on the territory of 79 Federal subjects is performed by SO UPS branches – interconnected and regional dispatch control offices.
+United Power System of Russia (UPS of Russia) covers the territory of 81 federal subjects and is formed of 71 regional power systems comprising 7 interconnected power systems (IPS): East, Siberia, Ural, Middle Volga, South, Center and North-West.
+All power systems are interconnected by high voltage tie-lines 110-1150 kV and operate synchronously.
+Operation and control of 7 interconnections and 71 regional subsystems are performed by SO UPS branches – interconnected and regional dispatch control offices.
 Main features:

-UPS of Russia is exceptional in its quantitative and qualitative characteristics.
-The territory covered by the UPS of Russia is spanning 9 time zones.
-Electric power energy complex includes 650 power stations with total installed capacity 223 GW (as of 1 January 2013).
-Due to climate conditions and natural fuel resources, Thermal Power Plants (TPP), operating on the organic fuel, provide 68% of the installed capacity.
+UPS of Russia is exceptional in quantitative and qualitative characteristics.
+The territory spans 9 time zones.
+Generation fleet includes over 800 power stations with total installed capacity 243 GW (as of 1 January 2019).
+Due to climate conditions and natural fuel resources, Thermal power plants on fossil fuels provide about 68% of the installed capacity.

-Important peculiarity of the backbone electric grid is the great number of the long-distance transmission lines with limited in a number of cases transfer capacity.
-UPS of Russia network includes 10 200 transmission lines and more than 8 700 power substations of 110-750 kV.
-Considerable part of the electrical objects operates under severe climate conditions of the North and Far North.
+Key element of the backbone grid is a lot of extensive transmission lines with occasionally limited capacity.
+UPS of Russia consists of over 10 700 transmission lines and more than 12 000 power substations of 110-750 kV.
+Considerable part of electrical facilities operates under severe climate conditions of the North and Far North.

-Stable operation of a power system with weak intersystem links in some regions is provided by wide implementation of the Emergency Control Automatics, controlled by SO UPS.
+Stable operation of power systems with weak interconnections in some regions is provided by wide implementation of Emergency Control Automatics, managed and controlled by SO UPS.

 Major incidents & preventive measures